top of page

 SCENE 1

-1809, dockside, Portsmouth – after one false start and much ado-ing with luggage and passengers – the company is about to launch
+1809, dockside, Falmouth - after one false start and much ado-ing with luggage and passengers - the ship is about to launch

-B (delirious with the scent of the wide, open ocean): Huzza!
+B(giddy with the scent of the open ocean): Huzzah!
 Hobby, we are going! - our embargo’s off at last - favourable breezes blowing bend the canvass o’er the mast (points) Look yonder!
 From aloft the signal’s streaming!

-H: ‘Tis a fine sight – I must check my luggage – is there a stationers perchance nearby – I feel haven’t half enough notebooks
+H: ‘Tis a fine sight - is there a stationers perchance nearby?
+I feel haven’t half enough notebooks

-B: Very well – I shall inspect the locals and epistle-ise back to the Methodist Matthews in our coded Latin babble – I suspect he will be greatly interested in the Botanics of the place – he’s quite the vaudevillian, in truth (sits on a sack of wool – feels his familial Naval blood stirring) – must write to the Anglican Hodgson
+B: Make haste (sits on a sack of wool - feels his familial Naval blood stirring) - I shall inspect the locals and epistle-ize back to the Methodist Matthews in our saucy schoolboy babble - I suspect he will be greatly interested in the Botanics of the place (frowns) - he’s quite of the pantomime, in truth

 B strolls around the lively town, is impressed

-B: Deuced if I never saw so many charming people – women, men – yea, even the horses – all dashed handsome!
-Shan’t be doing any culling – I’ll need my energy to keep my stomach in order ship-wise
+B: Deuced if I never saw so many charming people - women, men - yea, even the horses - all dashed handsome!
+Shan’t be doing any culling, mind - I’ll need Homeric stores of energy to keep my stomach in order ship-wise

-Hobhouse runs over to B – weighed down with stationery and anti-seasick meds
+Hobhouse - weighed down with stationery and anti-seasick meds - catches up with B

-H: Have you written to Matthews and Hodgson? – I say there’s a rake of good-looking denizens – have we time?
+H: Have you written to Matthews and Hodgson?
+I say there is a rake of good-looking denizens - have we time?

-B: Yes – and, no Hobby! – we shall be boarding soon – and we don’t want any surprises if and when we return to this dingy isle
+B: Yes - and, no Hobby! we shall be boarding soon, and we don’t want any surprises if and when we return to this tight little island

 B: Hark!
-The farewell gun is fir’d - good lord – there’s women screeching, tars blaspheming, to tell us that our time’s expir’d – get moving – you have overpacked somewhat Hobby
+The farewell gun is fir’d - good lord - there’s women screeching, tars blaspheming, to tell us that our time’s expir’d - good god Hobby, is that a gallon of ink?!

 H: Oons!
 Here’s a rascal come to task all, prying from the custom-house - trunks unpacking, cases cracking, not a corner for a mouse or my Japan ink - will they slap me with a tax?